Transatlantic Trade and Investment Partnership (TTIP)

-- Use the standards set by the Word Trade Organization (WTO) to use agreed upon scientific methods to address sanitary issues.
+- Use the standards set by the Word Trade Organization to use agreed upon scientific methods to address sanitary issues.
 In other words, the EU needs to drop its refusal to accept GMO and hormone-treated foods.
-(This will be tough to resolve.)
+This will be tough to resolve.

 - Use WTO standards to create uniform testing, certification, and standardization requirements.

-- Work together to implement existing and develop new regulations.
+- Work together to implement existing regulations and to develop new ones.

 - Where rules and certifications remain different, agree to accept approved goods and services from the other trading partner.
 For example, doctors and pharmacists could use their license to work anywhere in the trading area.